ibm-cloud-docs/power-iaas/faq.md

 {: #os-support}
 {: faq}

-The license for the AIX and IBM i operating systems is part of the overall cost for the service.
+The license for the AIX and IBM i operating systems is part of the overall cost for the workspace.
 You cannot use an existing license that you already purchased. {{site.data.keyword.powerSys_notm}} does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 RHEL and SLES OVA images are currently supported.

 You can use the movable IBM i (IBM i MOL) to move your existing on premises entitlements to {{site.data.keyword.powerSys_notm}}.
 Contact support to know more about the IBM i MOL, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).